 Well, what can I say?
 2017 has been an absolute blast and I never thought that writing on my website and posting on social media would bring me the best foodie filled memories I could have wished for.
 I hope you’ve enjoyed reading over the last year and here are some my best bits from 2017!

 Bleeker has made a serious name for its self in London over the last few years for their NO fuss, NO frills burgers and I have NO idea why it’s taken me until 2017 to eat one!!
 I’ve had many a burger in London in my time so as a 29th birthday treat to myself, a few friends and I headed to Hawker House to lose my Bleeker virginity.
-Never have I had a burger as rich, as meaty and as simple this one where it’s so incredibly juicy it runs down your arm as you eat it.
+Never have I had a burger as rich, as meaty and as simple as this one.
+This might sound disgusting but it’s so incredibly juicy it runs down your arm as you eat it.
+Oh, the joy!
 No wonder they’ve caused such a fuss in London and I’m sure I won’t be waiting as long for my next one.
-Wonder where I should go for my 30th?
+Where should I go for my 30th?

 3. I met people from all over the world.

 I was sat at home on my laptop one night and up popped an email from a gentleman called Evan from Washington DC.
 He was soon travelling to London with his sister and asked did I have any recommendations for the best places to eat while they were here as they are huge foodies!
 This is the kinda stuff I live for so over the next few hours made a big list of all the places I love and sent it off.
-A few weeks later I got an email back thanking me for my recommendations with pictures of all the places I told them to visit.
-We’ve kept in touch ever since!
+A few weeks later I got an email back thanking me for my recommendations with pictures of all the places I told them to visit and we’ve kept in touch ever since.
 A few months later Evan, his wife Luda and his daughter Irina and I finally got a chance to meet face to face while they were travelling through London and he even kindly brought me some of his homemade banana bread all the way from the U.S. Since then we’ve met twice and speak regularly on email, swapping foodie stories and Evans delicious baklava recipe.
-If it wasn’t for my blog, Instagram or Facebook, I would never have met Evan and his wonderful family all the way from Washington or any of the local foodies in London that I’ve met for a brief coffee and slice of cake.
+If it wasn’t for my blog, Instagram or Facebook, I would never have met Evan and his wonderful family all the way from Washington.
+In fact, that goes for any of the local foodies in London that I’ve met for a brief coffee and slice of cake.
 I love meeting new people and hearing their stories, and if your reading this and I haven’t already met you, I hope to one day!

 Ever since I first started my blog back in 2015, I’d been thinking about starting some sort of ‘meet up’.
 I’m not from London originally and when I first moved here I found meeting new people quite daunting but saw how often I chatted with so many lovely people behind emails, Instagram accounts and Facebook comments.
 It was only this year that I finally got the guts to start The London Food Social – a monthly meet up of people who love food and want to meet others that do … and I am so glad I did!
 Since January, a different group of people have met at a different place each month and enjoyed a meal together.
-All the while meeting new faces and making some great friends in the process.
-A huge thank you to everyone who’s come and showed an interest.
+A huge thank you to everyone who’s came to one and showed an interest.
 Roll on 2018.
-More info on it here if you want to have a look!
+More info on it here if you want to have a look.

-I can’t tell you how many years I’ve walked past The Savoy and imagined what it would be like the eat in there.
+I can’t tell you how many years I’ve walked past The Savoy and imagined what it would be like the eat there.
 I work nearby and regularly pop in just to gawp at the decor and occasionally use the loo.
 This year I was lucky enough to eat there with a group of very good friends of mine as a treat to ourselves for Christmas and for sure it lived up to its expectations.
 The decor, the ceremony, the food.
 It really is a place you have to eat one day just to say you have.
-One tip would be if you don’t have the biggest budgets like us, take advantage of the pre or post theatre set menu.
-The same amazing experience but a bit less harsh on the wallet!
+One tip would be if you don’t have the biggest budgets like us take advantage of the pre or post-theatre set menu.
+The same amazing experience but a bit less harsh on the wallet.